-In 2008, the State of Utah issued an international education initiative, establishing a dual language immersion program.
+The Utah state government has issued an international education initiative, establishing a dual language immersion program.
 This program piloted a new method of teaching foreign languages that are critical to US security.
-Among these were Chinese, Arabic, Russian, Farsi, Hindi, and Korean.
+Among these were Chinese, Arabic, Russian, Farsi, Hindi, and Korean.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

-Another measure the State of Utah has taken to create and sustain international relationships that contribute to national security includes the Utah/Morocco state partnership program, which was formed in 2003.
+Another measure the State of Utah has taken to create and sustain international relationships that contribute to national security includes the Utah/Morocco state partnership program.
 Through this, the Utah National Guard partners with the Moroccan government to foster mutually beneficial military exchange programs, creating an environment of mutual trust and cooperation.

 However, international relations are important for more than just security reasons; strong international relations between Utah and foreign counterparts contributes to international development, trade, humanitarian aid, education, cultural exchange, and more.